abdeseha/Master_Enpo/README.md

 - the max is a list holds all cycles of the operation max values.

-the main.py is the one file to run, that hold the GUI and calls the other functions depends on the user. it has 4 mager functionalities Analyse (analyse the data and outputs the operations), Simulate (Simulate the mechine 'To Do'), Train ('To train the modal based on the result of Analyse'), Plane (wich give a scheduel based on the trained model)
+the main.py is the one file to run, that hold the GUI and calls the other functions depends on the user. it has 4 mager functionalities Analyse (analyse the data and outputs the operations), Simulate (Simulate the mechine 'To Do'), Train ('To train the modal based on the result of Analyse'), Plan (wich give a scheduel based on the trained model)

   The 'Settings' has for the moments only the settings for the Analyse funcion.